 History

-The question is how did the typography become more than just a decorative element, and turned out not only as an important form of art but also as a language in our contemporary society?
+But how did typography transcend its role as a mere decorative element to become not only a form of art but also a language in contemporary society?

 Modernist Typography- The Bauhaus Fonts